MenkeTechnologies/zpwr/README.md

 - color-coded groups of zsh menu completion for git objects
 - heavily colorized man pages [zsh-very-colorful-manuals](https://github.com/MenkeTechnologies/zsh-very-colorful-manuals)
 - insert matching quotes, brackets and parentheses like most IDEs [zsh-autopair](https://github.com/hlissner/zsh-autopair)
-- custom keybinding to open files most recently edited based on viminfo and emacs recentff and placed into fzf for fuzzy searching (zpwrFzvim)
+- custom keybinding to open files most recently edited based on viminfo and emacs recentff and placed into fzf for fuzzy searching `zpwr vimrecent`
 - vim keybindings (insert, normal and visual modes) to run current code file open in vim in tmux pane to right
 - vim keybindings (insert, normal and visual modes) to run current vim selection in tmux pane to right as standalone script
 - vim keybindings (insert, normal and visual modes) to run current vim selection in tmux pane to right in REPL
 - fzf preview pane show contents of JAR, WAR, deb, rpm, zip, tgz and gzip files controlled by central FZF.*OPTS env vars
 - ergonomic, recursive tmux keybindings for next and previous windows
-- zsh keybindings to fzf search file names and syntax highlighted, numbered file preview from bat or pygmentize
+- zsh keybindings to fzf search file names and syntax highlighted, numbered file preview from bat or pygmentize `zpwr vimfilesearch`
-- zsh keybindings to fzf search file contents and syntax highlighted, numbered file preview from bat or pygmentize
+- zsh keybindings to fzf search file contents and syntax highlighted, numbered file preview from bat or pygmentize `zpwr vimwordsearch`
-- zsh keybindings to fzf search of network processes with lsof return PIDs
+- zsh keybindings to fzf search of network processes with lsof return PIDs `zpwr lsof`
-- zsh function to cache all git directories
+- zsh function to cache all git directories `zpwr regengitrepocache`
-- zsh function for fzf searching of all git directories
+- zsh function for fzf searching of all git directories `zpwr gitrepos`
-- zsh function for fzf searching of all dirty git directories
+- zsh function for fzf searching of all dirty git directories `zpwr gitreposdirty`
-- zsh function to exec cmd in all git directories
+- zsh function to exec cmd in all git directories `zpwr gitreposexec`
 - integration of [z](https://github.com/MenkeTechnologies/zsh-z) frecency database into _files completion
 - integration of [fasd](https://github.com/MenkeTechnologies/fasd-simple) frecency database into _files completion
 - zsh menucompletion for [z](https://github.com/MenkeTechnologies/zsh-z) command based on frecency [z](https://github.com/MenkeTechnologies/zsh-z) and [fasd](https://github.com/MenkeTechnologies/fasd-simple) databases